 Talent places the vial into the microwave.

-Talent places multiple vials on the rotor.

 Set the Infrared sensor temperature limit to 113 degrees Celsius corresponding to the actual reaction temperature at 130 degrees Celsius [1].
 Program the microwave power and time for each step according to the manuscript [2].

 CU: Talent adjusts the temperature.